informalsystems/hermes/docs/architecture/fsm-async-connection.md

 5. __Q__ = querying connection and consesus state, with proofs, on source chain and connection on destination chain
 6. __X__ = terminated

 There is a timer associated with the FSM state, when it fires the FSM terminates.
-These transitions from * to X are not shown.
+These transitions from any state to X are not shown.

 ## Input Events: